symfony/symfony/src/Symfony/Component/Stopwatch/README.md

 Stopwatch Component
 ===================

-Stopwatch provides a way to profile code.
+The Stopwatch component provides a way to profile code.

 Resources
 ---------